vmarcinko/art-of-programming/markdowns/first.md

 }
 ```

-Is this usable by reader program?
+Is this usable by reader program now?

-Yes, it's fairly easy to read such **schema represented as a map**, and extract required information, such as allowed keys,
+Yeeees, it's fairly easy to read such **schema represented as a map**, and extract required information, such as allowed keys,
 their types etc...
 And we can use such schema to finally validate incoming car data.

 Programs read data to to process it, to do something with it.
 Data validation is usually done immediately